German-BioImaging/webtagging/README.md

-These plugins were developed originally with the support of [Micron Advanced Bioimaging Unit](https://micronoxford.com/) and [Open Microscopy](https://www.openmicroscopy.org/).
+These plugins were developed originally with the support of [Micron Advanced Bioimaging Unit](https://micronoxford.com/) funded by the Wellcome Trust Strategic Award 091911, and [Open Microscopy](https://www.openmicroscopy.org/).

 Continued development was supported by [The Laboratory